 The standard free form is fine; there is no need to upgrade to a paid version of what we do today.
 You will surely need to enter your email and subscribe to the newsletter to get a download link, however.
 Thankfully, you can simply unsubscribe later.
 Once you have collected those requirements, it is time to start.

 It can take anywhere from a few minutes to a few hours, depending on how big the discs are.
 So go check out Netflix and come back for a while.
 When you are done with it, click the “Finish” button next.
 You should be able to see your new SSD in File Explorer, complete with all your data.

 Connect your SSD to a SATA-to-USB adapter, then connect it to your computer.
 If it’s a brand new drive, you probably won’t see the drive from File Explorer, but don’t worry; it needs to be started first.
 Open the start menu and type “split” in the search box.
 Click the “Create and format the hard disk partition” option, and then Disk Management will open.
 It will encourage you to start the drive using the GPT or MBR partition table.

 If you have an old PC with a traditional BIOS, you may need to use an MBR partition table.
 If you are unsure, check your specific PC model or motherboard to see what type of firmware you are using.
-If you are not told to start the drive, and do not see it in Disk Management, double-check that it is properly connected to your computer, and that the fence or dock is open.
+If you are not told to start the drive and do not see it in Disk Management, double-check that it is properly connected to your computer and that the fence or dock is open (if necessary).

 Once the drive is started, you should see that the drive appears in the Disk Management window below as an unallocated space.
 Right-click it, select New Simple Volume, and then click Next through the wizard to create a new volume that takes up the entire drive.
 It doesn’t really matter what this volume looks like; we just need volume on disk for AOMEI to see it.
 Close Disk Management and proceed to the next step.